Whiskey at The Springs

 The first mash bill is 80% corn, 19% rye malt, and 1% malted barley.
 Here they have three expressions:

-- The first is 291 Colorado Bourbon Whiskey.
-Because it is Bourbon it is aged in deep charred, first use, American white oak barrels.
-It is then finished with charred Aspen staves and is bottled at 100 proof.
-My bottle says it is “Aged less than 2 years.”
-Being a bit of an “age” geek I wish they would advertise the whiskeys age like they do for their American whiskey but in the final take it has to do with how much you enjoy the whiskey and I did enjoy this tipple.
+291 Colorado Bourbon Whiskey.
+As bourbon it's aged in deep-charred, first-use, American white oak barrels.
+It is then finished with charred Aspen staves and bottled at 100 proof.
+My bottle says: “Aged less than 2 years.”
+That's a big range; and being a bit of an “age” geek, I wish they would advertise the whiskey's actual age, as they do for their 291 American Whiskey.
+But in the final take, it has to do with how much you enjoy the whiskey and I did enjoy this tipple.

-- The “291 American Whiskey” is aged for 3-months.
-It is also quite tasty; however, for my personal taste it could use a bit more time in the barrel.
+291 American Whiskey.
+Aged for 3 months, it's also quite tasty; however, for my personal taste it could use a bit more time in the barrel.

-- The third expression is the “291 Fresh Colorado Whiskey.”
+291 Fresh Colorado Whiskey.
 This is their un-aged white corn whiskey.
-This is one of the best “moonshine” whiskeys I have had.
+It's one of the best “moonshine” whiskeys I have had.
 The owner is marketing this as a possible replacement for vodka, rum or tequila in your favorite cocktail.

 The second mash bill is 61% rye malt and 39% corn.
 Here they have two expressions:

-- 291 Colorado Whiskey is a small batch barrel aged whiskey distilled in a pot still.
-This is the rye counterpart to their Colorado Bourbon.
-Both expressions are age labeled at “less than two years.”
+291 Colorado Whiskey.
+This is a small-batch, barrel-aged whiskey made in a pot still.
+It's the rye counterpart to their Colorado Bourbon.
+Both expressions are age-labeled at “less than two years.”
 The Colorado Whiskey is bottled at 101.7 proof.
-I am a rye kind of guy and I found this to be one to take home.
+I'm a rye kind of guy and I found this to be one to take home.

-- It is noteworthy that the maturation of most of their barrel aged offerings is done in 10-gallon barrels where the aging process reportedly takes less time than when a 53 gallon or larger barrel is used.
+It's noteworthy that maturation of most of their barrel-aged offerings is done in 10-gallon barrels, where the aging process reportedly takes less time than when a 53-gallon or larger barrel is used.
 This is one of several innovative ways many distillers are using to get product on the market without having to wait two to four years.